 TUITION and FEE SCHEDULE

-If there will be a third party payment, as from an employer or the county, a special payment schedule will be arranged and detailed in the contract.
+If there will be a third-party payment, as from an employer or the county, a special payment schedule will be arranged and detailed in the contract.
 Parents will be responsible for any specified co-payments or unpaid amounts.

 The Director will establish a regular rate based on each child's hours of enrollment.
 Contact the director for current rates or questions.